Pretty Little Things

 Pretty Little Things is a 2010 novel by Jilliane Hoffman.
 It was released in the USA on September 7, 2010, and deals with the topics of internet crime and missing and exploited children and is set in the Miami and Fort Lauderdale area.
 In addition to the US release, the book has enjoyed a considerable success on the German market, titled Mädchenfänger, with a #5 rank among new novel releases.

 Hoffman wrote the book based on her own professional experience; before her career as a writer, she worked in the Florida Department of Law Enforcement consulting with special agents.

 Plot summary

-Thirteen-year-old Elaine Emerson, nicknamed Lainey, meets a boy on the internet while hiding behind a profile indicating her age as 16.
-She goes on a date with Zach, 17, nicknamed El Capitan, and never returns from the date.
-Special Agent Bobby Dees, head of the department's Crimes Against Children Squad, tries to find her.
+Thirteen-year-old Elaine Emerson, nicknamed Lainey, encounters a boy on the internet while hiding behind a profile indicating her age as 16.
+She goes on a date with Zach, nicknamed El Capitan, and never returns from the date.
+Special Agent Bobby Dees, head of the department's Crimes Against Children Squad, tries to uncover the truth about her.